nginxinc/nginx-ingress-workshops/Rancher/labs/lab8/readme.md

 <br/>

 Verify that NGINX NIC is enabled for exporting Prometheus statistics.
-This is defined in the Helm values file:
+This is defined in the Helm values file from lab2:

 To see these settings, inspect the `lab2/lab2_values.yaml` file, lines 13-14.